Peroral Endoscopic Myotomy (POEM)

-When your child has trouble swallowing food or liquids, Nationwide Children's Hospital offers cutting-edge procedures for our patients, including per oral endoscopic myotomy (POEM).
+When your child has trouble swallowing food or liquids, Nationwide Children's Hospital offers cutting-edge procedures for our patients, including peroral (also known as Per Oral) endoscopic myotomy (POEM).
 This procedure is less invasive than other treatments and helps to treat swallowing disorders caused by muscle spasms in the esophagus.

 Muhammad Khan, MD, MPH, FASGE, is a pediatric gastroenterologist and director of interventional and diagnostic endoscopy at Nationwide Children’s.
 Dr. Khan is one of only a few endoscopists trained and experienced in performing both esophageal and gastric POEM procedures in children.

-POEM is a minimally invasive procedure that can effectively treat the symptoms of swallowing disorders like achalasia.
+POEM is a minimally invasive procedure that can effectively treat the symptoms of gastroparesis (when muscles in the stomach don’t move food along to be digested) or swallowing disorders like achalasia.

 Achalasia is a rare swallowing disorder that affects the ability of the esophagus to move food down to the stomach.
 Symptoms of achalasia can include difficulty swallowing food and even liquids, chest pain and throwing up (regurgitation) of food.
 These symptoms can be frustrating and even debilitating, making it difficult for patients to eat normally.
 Significant weight loss often occurs as a result.